SarthakMakhija/tech-lessons/_posts/2020-04-18-aws-lambda-a-virtual-podcast.md

 <span class="me">Me></span> Wow, these are too many.
 Jessica you mentioned memory, but no mention of CPU?

-<span class="jessica">Jessica></span> Yes, you can not control the amount of CPU allocated to your lambda function, it is actually proportional to the amount of memory allocated.
+<span class="jessica">Jessica></span> Yes, you can not control the amount of CPU that gets allocated to your lambda function, it is actually proportional to the amount of memory allocated.

-<span class="me">Me></span> Jessica, what do you mean by <b>Concurrency</b> of a lambda function?
+<span class="me">Me></span> I see.
+Jessica, what do you mean by <b>Concurrency</b> of a lambda function?

 <span class="jessica">Jessica></span> I like the example given in [Managing AWS Lambda Function Concurrency](https://aws.amazon.com/blogs/compute/managing-aws-lambda-function-concurrency/).
-Imagine each slice of a pizza is an execution unit of a lambda function and the entire pizza represents <i>concurrency pool</i> for all lambda functions in an AWS account.
+Imagine each slice of a pizza is an execution unit of a lambda function and the entire pizza represents the <i>shared concurrency pool</i> for all lambda functions in an AWS account.

 Let's say, we set concurrency limit of 100 for a lambda function, all we are saying is the lambda function will have a total of 100 pizza slices which means you can have 100 concurrent executions of lambda function.
 Concurrency limit set for a lambda function is reduced from concurrency pool, which is 1000 for all lambda functions per AWS account - the entire pizza.